Texas AG Ken Paxton's affair explains his illegal acts, former aide testifies at impeachment trial

 "We couldn't protect him because he didn't want to be protected," Mateer said.

-How much Paxton himself will take part in Texas' first impeachment trial in nearly a half century is up in the air.
-Facing the gravest threat yet to his political future, Paxton left the start of the proceedings early and cannot be compelled to testify.
+How much Paxton will take part in Texas' first impeachment trial in nearly a half century is up in the air.
+Paxton left the proceedings early and cannot be compelled to testify.

 “I want to thank you all for your prayers and support.
 I will never back down for defending freedom,” Paxton posted Tuesday on X, formerly known as Twitter.

-On Tuesday, a few dozen Paxton supporters came to watch the start of the proceedings, some of whom traveled hundreds of miles.
-But on Wednesday, only a few dozen members of the public looked on from the Senate gallery as the trial resumed.
+On Tuesday, dozens of Paxton supporters came to watch the start of the proceedings, some of whom traveled hundreds of miles.
+But on Wednesday, many rows in the Senate gallery were bare as the trial resumed.

 For years, many Texas Republicans have resisted criticizing or facing head-on the litany of legal troubles surrounding Paxton, who has remained popular among the hard right by aligning himself closely to Trump and rushing his office into lawsuits that have halted priorities of the Biden administration.